Almogbs/Perushim-Project/README.md

 - Data gathering: The project uses the Sefira API to gather the necessary data, including existing commentaries on the Tanach.
 - Data preparation: The gathered data is then prepared for model training.
-- Model training: The prepared data is used to train a generative AI model.
+- Model training: The prepared data is used to train a generative AI model - Google mt5-large.

 ## Requirements

 This project requires Python 3.6 or later and the following Python packages:
 - numpy
 - pandas
-- tensorflow
-- keras
 - requests
+- accelerate
+- transformers
+- datasets
+- sacrebleu
+- evaluate
+- torch
+- torchvision
+- sentencepiece

 You can install these packages using pip: